 'Tis the season of holiday parties and copious amounts of food.
 While indulging every once in a while is perfectly fine, it's important to be mindful of the potential traps that come along with holiday eating especially when doing can impact your gut health.

-Here are six traps you'll want to avoid if you're looking to maintain a gut-healthy lifestyle during the holidays.
+Here are six traps and foods to avoid if you're looking to improve gut health or maintain a gut-healthy lifestyle during the holidays.

 1. Too Much Gluten